 Alain Michaud's web page

 Welcome to my personal web page.
 I put the daily updates at the top.
 However this approach makes it very difficult to maintain a proper table of content, since the page has no structure.
 Then I try to keep the page short and it should be easy to scroll all the way to the bottom and if necessary follow one of the links.
 At this time there are only three topics: Seismology, Amateur Radio and Radiation monitoring.
-The introduction is located at the bottom.
+The boring introduction is located at the bottom.
 Have a good reading.

-Recent Seismogram
+Recent Seismogram (Quebec city)

 Most